CaritaF/hk-historic-buildings/README.md

 <img src="screenshots/annotation.png" alt="annotation" width="200"/>

-Aother map for map-lover is showed when the tab of map is clicked.
+Another map for map-lover is showed when the tab of map is clicked.
 It shows locations of all buildings in the list.
 The logo of chosen location is scaled larger than other.

 <img src="screenshots/location.png" alt="location" width="200"/>